The Three Refrains

 The troubadours were popular with those they helped, but their habit of giving aid only where they felt it was warranted did not endear them to everyone.
 Powerful figures from Dawn and beyond sought them out, thinking that the troubadours might provide them with answers to troubling questions, but the group had little time for senators, generals, cardinals, grandmasters or archmages and even less for the politics of Anvil.
 After a very public spat with a prominent Dawnish earl, the Senator for Weirwater, in which they refused to give her the name of a herald who was troubling fisherman of the shores of Sandling, they swore an oath of neutrality - forgoing any involvement in the politics of the Empire in favour of helping the common citizens of every nation achieve glory.

-In the years since, the membership of the sodality has waxed and waned.
+In the years since, the membership has waxed and waned.
 At times it has ceased to exist altogether, only to be reborn again later when another bard discovers the tale and decides to take up the mantle.

 In the chaos of recent times, following the death of Britta and her followers, the Three Refrains has been reformed.
-A handful of bards gathered to the cause and together they hope to restore the reputation and accomplishments of the sodality.
-Staying true to their roots, the members of the sodality have eschewed any involvement with the politics of the Empire, swearing an oath to take no office and serve no title.
+A handful of bards gathered to the cause and together they hope to restore the reputation and accomplishments of the Three Refrains.
+Staying true to their roots, the members have eschewed any involvement with the politics of the Empire, swearing an oath to take no office and serve no title.
 Instead, they plan to travel the Empire, encouraging music and performance and dispensing lore to those they believe will use it to achieve greatness.

 Many citizens take up the mantle of one of the Refrains during their lifetime.
 It can be a useful tool to convey the message that you are trying to work for a greater Imperial cause and that you wish to spread and support across the nations.
 They obviously retain their nationality in this and must continue to act under the influence of the egregore bonds.
 This can be done as simply as declaring oneself a member, after all knowledge and culture has no leader or constraints or talking to an existing member to discuss if this path is right for you.